StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     * [Create an empty case](#create-an-empty-case)
     * [Create a case from a template](#create-a-case-from-a-template)

+!!! tip "Bulk import"
+    To create a case from multiple alerts, go to the **Alerts** view and select :fontawesome-regular-square: next to each alert you want to include.
+Then select **New case from selection** at the top of the screen.
+This action creates a single case that includes all selected alerts.

 ## Create a case from a detection tool